 A coding bootcamp is a several-thousand-dollar investment, and that’s not even factoring in the cost of your time.
 It’s a big decision to make.
 You may be wondering if you should invest in one: will it be worth it?

 I put together a set of 12 questions to help guide you to the right decision.
 These questions have been created based on insights from previous bootcamp graduates.
-And by the end you’ll determine if a coding bootcamp is for you — because it’s not for everyone.
+And by the end, you’ll determine if a coding bootcamp is for you—because coding bootcamps are not for everyone.

 Question #1: “Is a coding bootcamp vital to reaching my goals? ”

 - Is a coding bootcamp necessary to achieve them?

 Before knowing if a bootcamp is necessary, you must first establish your end goals.
 Astrid Willis Countee, who attended The Iron Yard, suggests to ask yourself, “Do you want to get a job as a developer?
 Do you want to better understand code for the job you have?
 Do you want to build your own company?”

 Astrid explains that having an end goal is really important, especially for when times get tough.
 (Which, inevitably they will.)